Burana Tower is the remains of the ancient civilization of Kyrgyzstan. Legend of construction

 • trunk.

-The foundation goes underground to a depth of five meters, it rises about a meter above the ground and forms a podium.
-The dimensions of the base are 12.3x12.3 meters.
-The facing of the western and southern sides is made of marble, and the main part is made of stone based on clay mortar.
+The foundation goes underground to a depth of five meters; it rises about a meter above the ground and forms a podium.
+The dimensions of the base are 12.3 x 12.3 meters.
+The facing of the western and southern edges is made of marble, and the main part is made of stone based on clay mortar.
 The plinth is located in the center of the podium and has the shape of an octagonal prism.
-The towering trunk is made of curly masonry, which makes it look unusual in the photo.
+The towering trunk is made of figured masonry, which is why it looks unusual in the photo.

 The history of the creation of the monument and the legend about it

-The Burana Tower, according to average estimates, was built in the 10-11th centuries.
+According to average estimates, the Burana Tower was built in the 10th-11th centuries.
 This period is associated with the development of the Turkic state of the Karakhanids.
-It happened as a result of the merger of several Tien Shan tribes who decided to move to a sedentary lifestyle.
+It occurred as a result of the merger of several tribes of the Tien Shan, who decided to switch to a sedentary lifestyle.
 The capital of their state was Balasagyn.
 In its vicinity, majestic minarets began to be erected, the first of which was the Burana Tower.
-The fact that the structure was significant from the point of view of conducting ceremonies is evidenced by the numerous tombstones scattered around the cylindrical tower.
+The fact that the structure was significant from the point of view of rituals is evidenced by the numerous tombstones scattered around the cylindrical tower.

 Numerous excavations indicate that the tribes inhabiting this territory sought to strengthen Islam, which is why they developed various crafts and decorated their minarets with unusual techniques.
-It is believed that the first temple was also decorated with a dome, but due to an earthquake it was not able to survive.
+It is believed that the first temple was also decorated with a dome, but due to the earthquake it could not be preserved.

 According to legend, the collapse of the upper part occurred for a completely different reason.
-It is said that the Burana tower was erected by one of the khans, who wanted to save his daughter from a terrible prediction.
-The girl was supposed to die from a spider bite on the day of her sixteenth birthday, so her father imprisoned her at the top of the tower and constantly made sure that not a single insect got in with food and drinks.
-When the momentous day came, the khan was happy that the trouble did not happen.
+They say that the Burana Tower was erected by one of the khans, who wanted to protect his daughter from a terrible prediction.
+The girl was supposed to die from a spider bite on her sixteenth birthday, so her father imprisoned her at the top of the tower and constantly made sure that not a single insect got into her food or drinks.
+When the significant day arrived, the khan was happy that no trouble had happened.
 He went to his daughter to congratulate her, and took with him a bunch of grapes.

-By a tragic accident, it was in these fruits that a poisonous spider hid, which bit the girl.
-Khan sobbed so hard with grief that the top of the tower could not stand it and crumbled.
-Not only because of the unusual legend, but also because of the scale of the building, tourists tend to find out where the historical monument is in order to go on a fascinating excursion to Asian sights.
+By tragic accident, it was in these fruits that a poisonous spider hid, which bit the girl.
+Khan wept so much from grief that the top of the tower could not stand it and crumbled.
+Not only because of the unusual legend, but also because of the scale of the construction, tourists are trying to find out where historical monument to go on an exciting tour of Asian attractions.

 Burana Tower is a famous architectural monument of the Kyrgyz people.
-This is the oldest building in Central Asia, which is located 80 kilometers from the capital of Kyrgyzstan - the city of Bishkek and 12 kilometers from the city of Tokmak on the territory of the ruins of the Burana settlement.
-Its appearance is associated with Uzbek architecture.
-If you do not know what to see in Kyrgyzstan, be sure to visit this landmark and historical place.
+This is the most ancient building in Central Asia, which is located 80 kilometers from the capital of Kyrgyzstan - the city of Bishkek and 12 kilometers from the city of Tokmak on the territory of the ruins of the Burana settlement.
+Her appearance associated with Uzbek architecture.
+If you don't know what to see in Kyrgyzstan, be sure to visit this attraction and historical site.

-There is a whole legend about the appearance of the Burana tower, one of the most popular and famous among the myths and legends of Kyrgyzstan.
-One Kyrgyz khan had a daughter Munar (the name in translation means “tower, minaret”), whom he loved and protected very much.
-But once the astrologer predicted that the girl would only live to sixteen years old and would die from a spider bite.
+There is a whole legend regarding the appearance of the Burana Tower, one of the most popular and famous among the myths and legends of Kyrgyzstan.
+One Kyrgyz khan had a daughter, Munara (the name translated means “tower, minaret”), whom he loved and protected very much.
+But one day an astrologer predicted that the girl would only live to be sixteen years old and die from a spider bite.

-The khan built a high tower, at the bottom of which he imprisoned the astrologer, and upstairs, all alone, settled his daughter.
+Khan built high tower, below which he imprisoned the astrologer, and upstairs he settled his daughter all alone.
 She grew up in a tower, admiring nature only from the windows in the dome.

-Servants brought water and food to the khan's daughter, while they were thoroughly searched.
-But, despite all the precautions, on the day of her sixteenth birthday, the girl was bitten by a spider, and she died.
+The servants brought the khan's daughter water and food, while they were thoroughly searched.
+But, despite all the precautions, on her sixteenth birthday the girl was bitten by a spider and died.

 Description

-The Burana Tower in Kyrgyzstan is considered the earliest and most outstanding architectural structure in Central Asia.
+The Burana Tower in Kyrgyzstan is considered the earliest and most outstanding architectural structure Central Asia.
 The word “Burana” means “minaret”.
 Similar buildings were erected near cathedral mosques.
-The tower consists of several elements: foundation, podium, plinth and trunk.
+The tower consists of several elements: foundation, podium, base and trunk.

 The foundation is made of stone at a depth of 5.6 meters, its upper part looks like a quadrangular podium.
-The eastern and northern edges of the podium are faced with marble blocks.
-Buildings adjoined the western and southern sides, so they do not have a ceremonial design.
+The eastern and northern edges of the podium are lined with marble blocks.
+The buildings were adjacent to the western and southern sides, so they do not have a formal design.

-In the center of the podium there is an octagonal plinth with a height of five meters.
-On all its faces, in the center there are arched niches with embossed filling of burnt bricks.
-Niches are decorated with rectangular ornamental frames.
+An octagonal plinth five meters high is installed in the center of the podium.
+On all its faces in the center there are arched niches with relief filling made of burnt brick.
+The niches are decorated with frames made of rectangular ornamental frames.

-A round and tapering trunk rests on the base, the surface of which is decorated with alternating stripes of figured and smooth brickwork.
+A round trunk, tapering upward, rests on the base, the surface of which is decorated with alternating stripes of figured and smooth brickwork.

 Initially, the height of the minaret was forty meters, the top was crowned with a dome-lantern, which had four doorways - on the cardinal points.
 Today the height of the tower is 21.7 meters - the rest was destroyed during a strong earthquake in the 15th century.